 Turnbull NWR is now

 accepting applications for a summer Youth Conservation Corps (YCC) Crew.
-A final determination regarding the program for 2015 will be made in late March or early April.
+A final determination regarding the continuation of the program for 2016 will be made in late March or early April.
 We

-2015.
-YCC crew members will earn $9.47 per hour.
+2016.
+YCC crew members will earn the state minimum wage per hour.
 Work projects may include

 trail maintenance and construction, fencing, painting, hand pulling invasive